 Having said this, there are many possible interpretations and no ultimate meaning.
 The Wiccan Rede invites us to practice and to be responsible for our actions, always being aware that in Wicca there are no believers, only practitioners.
 If your will has no negative or harmful consequences, then practice freely.

-The Wiccan religion is a tradition that arises long before the Christian and pre-Roman era.
+The Wiccan religion in its origin is a tradition that arises long before the Christian and even Roman era.

 - Wicca is a religion that is based on Earth and all the energies that it involves.
 It usually involves 4 universal Elements: Earth, Air, Fire, and Water; some agree that there is a fifth Element known as Spirit (or Akasha).